 NPS supported the expansion of FWC’s Nonnative Pet Amnesty Programin 2010, including increasing the number of adoption events and establishing a statewide hotline for reporting exotic species surrendering exotic pets (888-Ive-Got1).

-The NPS collaborated with the South Florida Water Management District to produce and distribute an invasive animal ID card deck to support further public education of invasive species and their negative impacts on natural areas.
+The NPS collaborated with the South Florida Water Management District in 2010 to produce and distribute an invasive animal ID card deck to support further public education of invasive species and their negative impacts on natural areas.